The Nevermoor series: Setting

-The series is set mostly in two locations: the city of Jackalfax, in the Wintersea Republic, and the titular city of Nevermoor, in the free state.
+The series is set in the city of Jackalfax, in the Wintersea Republic, and the titular city of Nevermoor, in the Free State.
 Jackalfax, where Morrigan was born and grew up in her childhood home Crow Manor, was founded sometime in the ninth age of the Wintersea Republic, as remarked by Morrigan early in the series.
 The streets and neighbourhood of the city are neat and orderly, with houses that all look similar and prestigious schools.
 Nevermoor itself is divided into 27 boroughs, which are further divided into quadrants.
 In addition to humans and animals, Nevermoor contains Wunimals, which are part animal (called "unnimals" in universe) and part human.
 Locations in Nevermoor include Proudfoot House, part of the Wunsoc campus where the Elders and the three schools reside; the Hotel Deucalion, the famously successful hotel in which Jupiter, Morrigan, and several others live; the Nevermoorian Opera House, a theatre in which both Dame Chanda Kali and the Angel Israfel have performed; and the Trollosseum, a sports arena used multiple times for different purposes across the series.

 Nevermoor contains three law-enforcement forces: the regular police force, colloquially known as "The Stink," the Wundrous Society Investigate Department, which is known as "The Stealth," and the "Silk," the Silver District police.
 Celebrations throughout the year include Hallowmas and Christmas, and, every Friday in the summer, a festive market called the Nevermoor Bazaar.
-Two prominent hospitals exist in Nevermoor, one being a Wundrous- Society-run facility (the Nevermoor Teaching Hospital) and one outside of the society, the Royal Lightwing Hospital.
-Nevermoor is home also to many "geographic oddities," including Swindleroads, Tricksy Lanes, and Shadowstreets.
+Two prominent hospitals exist in Nevermoor, the Wundrous Society Teaching Hospital and the Royal Lightwing Hospital.
+Nevermoor is also home to many "geographic oddities," including Swindleroads, Tricksy Lanes, and Shadowstreets.
 The River Juro runs through Nevermoor and freezes over during the winter.
 The Wunderground is a public transportation system running underground and is powered by Wunder, and the Brolly Rail is a Wundrous mode of transportation that requires umbrellas to use and is dangerous.

-In the fictional city of Nevermoor, citizens have come to hate Wundersmiths, even though a century ago Wundersmiths were known to create great things.
-Examples include a skyscraper made out of water and an amusement park only available to children in one of the poorest Nevermoor boroughs.
-However, after a Wundersmith named Ezra Squall killed the other Wundersmiths in an event called the Courage Square Massacre, he was banished from Nevermoor and Wundersmiths became hated.
-A hundred years later, Morrigan, a Wundersmith herself, escapes Ezra Squall's Hunt of Smoke and Shadow into Nevermoor.
+In Nevermoor, citizens have come to hate Wundersmiths.
+A century ago Wundersmiths were known to create great things.
+Examples include a skyscraper made out of water and an amusement park only available to children in one of the poorest Nevermoor boroughs.Aafter a Wundersmith named Ezra Squall killed the other Wundersmiths in an event called the Courage Square Massacre, he was banished from Nevermoor and Wundersmiths became anathema.
+Morrigan, a Wundersmith herself, escapes Ezra Squall's Hunt of Smoke and Shadow into Nevermoor.
 However, it is revealed that Squall never intended to kill her, and intends for Morrigan to become his apprentice and heir.